rmrk-team/evm-sample-contracts/README.md

 # RMRK Solidity

-A set of Solidity contracts for RMRK.app.
+A set of Solidity sample contracts for the RMRK standard implementation on EVM.

 # Legos
 There are a variety of ways to use these implementations, all ERC721 compatible: